realestate-com-au/shush/README.md

     shush encrypt KEY-ID 'this is a secret' > secret.encrypted

+**SSM Parameter Store**

+Create a parameter without encryption:

+    shush encryptssm PARAMETER-NAME <value>

+Create and encrypt a parameter like this:

+    shush encryptssm --kms KEY-ID PARAMETER-NAME <value>

 ### Decrypting things

 Encrypted secrets are easy to decrypt, like this:

+**KMS**

     shush decrypt < secret.encrypted > secret.txt

+**SSM Parameter Store**

+    shush decryptssm PARAMETER-NAME

-There's no need to specify a KEY-ID here, as it's encoded in the ciphertext.
+There's no need to specify a KMS KEY-ID here, as it's encoded in the ciphertext.

 ### Credentials and region